 The following fortifications and related structures are closed to all public use and access in accordance with the following conditions:

 (a) The interiors of all forts and batteries are closed to public access at all times, except when an NPS employee is on duty at the location and/or the gate to the fort or battery is opened and/or by the posting of signs indicating the hours when the site is open to the public.

 (b) The area within the fence surrounding Batteries Cullum and Sevier is closed to the public at all times.

-(c) The platform of the tower adjacent to Battery 234 is closed to public access at all times, except during specially scheduled interpretive tours.
+(c) The tower within the fence adjacent to Battery 234 is closed to public access at all times.

 (d)Portions of Battery Pensacola located in Fort Pickens as designated by posted signs.

 (e) The Barbette Level of Fort Massachusetts’s (2nd level, grassy mounds of the fort)is closed beyond established walkways and the barbette tier of Ft.
 Pickens south of the tower and flag bastions is closed to the public.